 Find a computer in the lab.
 Log into a machine with your teammate.
 Note: only one Computer/Rhett Board is required, and team members should work together.

 Setup your Rhett board as in Module 1

 Team Exercises

-Using your microphone
+Using your speaker as a microphone

-Setup the breadboard using a speaker/microphone circuit as shown below (don’t forget to power the Op Amp ±4V)
+Setup the breadboard using a speaker/microphone circuit as shown below (don’t forget to power the op-amp with ±4V)